ottogiron/ferrariworker/README.md

 #### Processor Adapter Factory

-An processor adapter factory is interface which defines a "New" method that the ferrari core will use to create an instance of an specific adapter.
+An processor adapter factory is an interface which defines a "New" method the ferrari core will use to create an instance of an specific adapter.
 "New" receives a "Config" object which contains all the configuration values provided by the user.

 ```go
 //Factory defines a actory from stream adapters